 Medicines, surgeries, diet, our mental and emotional health, the feelings and realities of belonging,

 self-efficacy, our work-life balance, adequate shelter, a living wage, social policies (and more) interact to create our lived experience of wellness or well-being.
 Health is complex.|

-Further, many factors that affect health are somewhat under-researched.
-In the interest of sharing little-known however potentially health-affecting information, I have gathered, paraphrased and/or quoted portions of abstracts from scholarly journals and texts, and presented them below.
+A few things that affect health are under-researched to date.
+As such, I have gathered and listed, paraphrased and/or quoted portions of abstracts from scholarly journals and texts, and presented them below.
 In some cases you will also find links to self-reported health improvements, or health cures.
 These items are presented for your consideration.
 Always consult your doctor, Community Care Access Centre (CCAC), or medical clinic for specific medical advice.

 Energy Psychology, Consciousness

 Energy Psychology: Revolutionary Tools for Dramatic Personal Change.